eurostat/eurostat-map.js/docs/tutos/quick/README.md

 - Ignore the *geo selection*, *unit code/label* question and *EU aggregate* question.
 - to show the most recent figures, ignore the *time selection*.

-Hit the *Generate query filter* button to get a piece of text as:
+Hit the *Generate query filter* button to get a selection text such as:

 **ilc_li41?unit=PC&precision=1&time=2018**

-And inject it in your map under this format:
+And inject it in the map definition following this format:

 ```html
 <svg id="map"></svg>